 Because of that focus, parents are a key part of a student's learning process.
 Our families are uniquely positioned to help children build a bridge between the outside world and the content they learn inside the classroom.
-For example, cooking with children can reinforce concepts of measurement or fractions.
+For example, cooking with children can reinforce concepts of measurement or fractions that they may have come across in class.
 Mapping out a road trip or participating in the family's monthly budget can also help students understand how classroom skills translate to real life.

 Parents can model skills like persistence, teamwork and patience through their own behavior.
-Though homework can sometimes be frustrating, students are more likely to succeed and have a positive attitude if family members are encouraging them to persist.
-Parents can assist with research ideas, show an interest in what they're children are reading and encourage kids to keep an open mind about how they learn.
+Though homework can sometimes be frustrating, students are more likely to succeed and have a positive attitude about it if family members are encouraging them to persist.
+Parents can assist with research ideas, show an interest in what their children are reading and encourage kids to keep an open mind about how they learn.
 The key is for parents and teachers to form a strong partnership in supporting each student.